Henry Gannett: Career

 In 1879, Gannet was among those lobbying to centralize the mapping functions into one government agency.
-Previously individual mapmakers and agencies had to compete for money from Congress for funds for projects.
+Previously individual mapmakers and agencies had to compete for money from Congress for project funds.
 He suggested calling the new organization "United States Geological and Geographical Survey" although the name United States Geological Survey (USGS) would officially be approved.
 He also assisted in planning the work of the USGS.

 Gannet was appointed to the USGS on October 8, 1879, under director Clarence King.
-He was immediately transferred served as the geographer of the 10th United States Census in1880.
+He was immediately transferred served as the geographer of the 10th United States Census in 1880.
 He laid out 2,000 enumeration districts with such precision that for the first time, each census enumerator knew in advance the metes and bounds of his particular district.
 The completion of this work on July 1, 1882, is considered the start of true topographical work in the United States and the birth of the quad.

 On July 1, 1882, John Wesley Powell appointed Gannett as the chief geographer in charge of the topographic mapping division of the USGS, a position he held until 1896.
 Around 1884, he persuaded various organizations doing the surveys, including the railroads, to begin using similar datums so the data could interconnect.
 As the chief geographer, he oversaw work on the topographical atlas of the United States.
 He also served as a geographer for the 11th Census in 1890 and the 12th Census in 1900.

-In 1890, he and Thomas Corwin Mendenhall of the U.S. National Geodetic Survey campaigned to establish the United States Board on Geographic Names to create official names for locations in the United States.
+In 1890, he and Thomas Corwin Mendenhall of the United States Coast and Geodetic Survey campaigned to establish the United States Board on Geographic Names to create official names for locations in the United States.
 He was named to the newly created Board on Geographic Names by President Benjamin Harrison in Executive Order No. 28.
 In 1896, his last year with the USGS, he started the use of the benchmark.

 In 1899, he was invited on the Harriman Alaska Expedition.
 In 1899, he was appointed the assistant director of the Census of the Philippines and Puerto Rico, the Philippines again in 1902, and Cuba in 1906.
 In 1909 he was named chairman of a special committee to examine and verify the records of Robert E. Peary in the controversy with Frederick Cook over who was the first to reach the North Pole.

-Publications

-Gannett's published works are geographical and statistical.
-Although he did not public many works in geomorphology and physical geology, he offered valuable suggestions.
-For example, he recognized hanging valleys and their importance to interpreting a geological setting.
-He was issued a gazetteer for eleven states and was a contributor to Baedecker's Guide to the United States, Encyclopedia Britannica, and The New International Encyclopedia.
-Following are some Gannett's publications: